l0wigh/Syschat/README.md

 ## But why ?

-It was at first a pet project, but it works very good for my daily usage of irc and is faster and use less ressources (1.0mb instead of 10.0mb from irssi).
+It was at first a pet project, but it works very good for my daily usage of irc and is faster and use almost no ressources.

 ## Compile flags ?